 It’s as if I were channeling Elizabeth Banks‘ classic character in her short yet brilliant film “Just A Little Heart Attack“ – in which she attempts to smile brightly despite textbook cardiac symptoms, and even good-naturedly taunts her concerned family:

-“Do I look like the kind of person who’s having a HEART ATTACK?”
+“Honey, do I look like the kind of person who’s having a HEART ATTACK?”

 Don’t make a fuss.
 Chin up.
 Don’t worry, be happy.
 Just get on with it.
 I’m fine, just fine.